top of page

 My approach...

 Outside of counseling, I love visiting new places and painting murals.
 I enjoy a good hike and camping under the stars.
-The rest of my time is spent traveling, cooking, reading, gardening, and making art.
+The rest of my time is spent traveling, eating good food, reading, spending time in nature, and making art.
 I am looking forward to connecting and creating with you!

 Professional training & memberships...

-I am a master’s level student in the clinical mental health counseling program at Antioch University Seattle with a specialization in art therapy.
+I graduated with a master's clinical mental health counseling program with a specialization in art therapy at Antioch University Seattle.
 I earned a bachelor of arts degree in Psychological Sciences and Art Studies from Belmont University.
+Prior to graduate school, I worked for a number of non-profit organizations committed to social justice for disenfranchised communities and mental health programs in different cultural contexts around the world.

 bottom of page